emnl/godist/README.md

 Written in Go.
 Built for concurrency.

+## Architecture

+Godist spawn **1** new Goroutine for each incomming connection, the "handler".

+	Incomming
+	connections
+	    ->              -> New handler (TCP conn)
+	    ->       Server -> New handler (TCP conn)
+	    ->              -> New handler (TCP conn)

+The Goroutine then connect to a server based on the clients ip, it then spawns **2** more Goroutines to pass data recieved from the client going to the server, and the response from the server going to the client.

+             -> passData from:client to:server
+	Handler |
+	         -> passData from:server to:client

+One incomming connection requires **3** Goroutines and 2 file descriptors (FD).

+The buffer size for each "passData" is set at 2048 bytes.

 ## Usage
 Godist requires a configuration file to setup the most basic settings.
 The software will look for **godist.conf** by default.
 You can specify your own configuration file by passing it as an argument.